XiangMang/My-Obsidian/03 PAT甲级/04 第四章 排序/03 1025 PAT Ranking.md

 #operator #排序 #vector

 Programming Ability Test (PAT) is organized by the College of Computer Science and Technology of Zhejiang University.
-Each test is supposed to run simultaneously in several places, and the ranklists will be merged immediately after the test.
-Now it is your job to write a program to correctly merge all the ranklists and generate the final rank.
+Each test is supposed to run simultaneously[^1] in several[^2] places, and the ranklists[^3] will be merged immediately[^4] after the test.
+Now it is your job to write a program to correctly[^5] merge all the ranklists and generate[^6] the final rank.

 ### Input Specification:

 Each input file contains one test case.
-For each case, the first line contains a positive number $N (≤100)$, the number of test locations.
+For each case, the first line contains a positive number $N (≤100)$, the number of test locations[^7].
 Then $N$ ranklists follow, each starts with a line containing a positive integer $K (≤300)$, the number of testees, and then $K$ lines containing the registration number (a 13-digit number) and the total score of each testee.
 All the numbers in a line are separated by a space.

 ### Output Specification: